amanpalap/Password-Generator/README.md

   - `main.jsx`: Entry point for the React app.
 - `public/`: Static files and assets.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 Feel free to modify this template to better suit your project's needs.
 If you have any additional information or sections you'd like to include, let me know!